TrellixVulnTeam/swahilipython_SCMU/Doc/library/bz2.rst

    instead.

    .. note::
-      This class does not transparently handle inputs containing multiple compressed streams, unlike :func:`decompress` and :class:`BZ2File`.
+      This kundi does not transparently handle inputs containing multiple compressed streams, unlike :func:`decompress` and :class:`BZ2File`.
 If you need to decompress a multi-stream input with :class:`BZ2Decompressor`, you must use a new decompressor for each stream.